terrytangyuan/terrytangyuan.github.com/_posts/2016-02-12-autoplotly-intro.markdown

  issues and pull requests to help us make this package better for the R community.
  In the future, we'll try to support a much wider range of objects through a larger coverage in `ggfortify`.
  If you find any new use cases, please don't hesitate to submit an issue on Github and join us in the development!

+## Acknowledgement

+Nothing could be done without all the efforts from developers of ggplot2, plotly, and ggfortify.
+I would like to thank everyone for their time and efforts spent on visualizations in R and encourage others to join us to make our open-source community even better!

+*The more you give, the more you receive.*

 ## Additional Resources